Toronto Metropolitan University: Academics

 The university's academic year functions on a three-term system, fall, winter, and spring/summer.
-The university's academic programs are administered by seven faculties, the Faculty of Arts, the Faculty of Community Services, the Faculty of Engineering and Architectural Science, the Faculty of Science, The Creative School, the Lincoln Alexander School of Law and the Ted Rogers School of Management; the latter academic division serving as the university's business school.
-The Lincoln Alexander School of Law is the newest academic faculty formed at the university, having taken its first cohort of students in September 2020.
+The university's academic programs are administered by seven faculties, the Faculty of Arts, the Faculty of Community Services, the Faculty of Engineering and Architectural Science, the Faculty of Science, The Creative School, the Lincoln Alexander School of Law, the School of Medicine, and the Ted Rogers School of Management; the latter academic division serving as the university's business school.
+The School of Medicine is the newest school established by the university, with 94 students admitted in its first year.

 Most faculties are further organized into smaller departments and schools.
 The Faculty of Arts is made up of ten humanities and social science departments.
 The Creative School is an academic division made up of nine schools focused on media, design, and creative industries; including the RTA School of Media.
 The Faculty of Science is composed of four departments.

 Graduate programs are coordinated by the Yeates School of Graduate Studies.
 Toronto Metropolitan University also jointly administers several academic programs with two other post-secondary institutions based in Greater Toronto, Sheridan College and York University.
-Continuing education at the university is managed by the G. Raymond Chang School of Continuing Education; which offered over 400 courses as of February 2021.
+Continuing education at the university is managed by the Chang School of Continuing Education; which offered over 400 courses as of February 2021.

-The university's has 909 full-time faculty members during the 2019–20 academic year.
-In the same year, the university had an enrolment of 28,800 full-time undergraduate students, and 2,600 full-time graduate students.
-In the 2019–20 academic year, the university also saw 5,951 people enrol in a G. Raymond Chang School of Continuing Education course; more than half of which were degree-credit course.
+The university has 909 full-time faculty members during the 2019–20 academic year.
+In the same year, the university had an enrolment of 28,800 full-time undergraduate students and 2,600 full-time graduate students.
+In the 2019–20 academic year, the university also saw 5,951 people enrol in a G. Raymond Chang School of Continuing Education course; more than half of which were degree-credit courses.
+In 2017, the university had the highest reported student-faculty ratio in Ontario.
+In 2023, university has a reported a student-faculty ratio of 33:1.

 In 2018, the university conferred 7,199 bachelor's degrees, 1,084 master's degrees, and 75 doctoral degrees.
 More than a quarter of the bachelor's degrees awarded that year were conferred to students in business and commerce programs.
 The majority of master's and doctoral degrees conferred by the university in 2018 were to students in engineering or social science-related programs.
 The graduation rate for students that entered the university in 2011 is 74.2 per cent.

 The university holds membership in a number of national and international post-secondary organizations, such as Universities Canada and the International Association of Universities.
 The university's business school is also accredited by the Association to Advance Collegiate Schools of Business.